No. 1 Gamecocks stay perfect in showdown win over No. 3 LSU

 Reese, the 6-foot-3 dominator, couldn’t get going against the Gamecocks’ withering inside presence, going 5-of-15 shooting for 16 points and four rebounds for her first game this season without double figure boards.

 Boston, South Carolina’s career record holder with 76 games in double figure points and rebounds, also came up short with of that standard.
-Not that it matter twice blocked Reese’s shots in the third quarter as South Carolina took control for good.
+Not that it mattered as she twice blocked Reese’s shots in the third quarter as South Carolina took control for good.

 Reese held her hands up, wondering where the foul was as she sat on the court.